Connecticut Juvenile Justice and Sentencing Reform (2013)

 In spring 2012, the Clinic, in partnership with the American Civil Liberties Union (ACLU), investigated and documented the trafficking and abuse of foreign workers hired through U.S. government contracts to work in support of U.S. operations in Iraq and Afghanistan.

-The Clinic’s research, which included interviews in southern India with affected workers, culminated in a report, Victims of Complacency: The Ongoing Trafficking and Abuse of Third-Country Nationals by U.S. Government Contractors.
+The Clinic’s research, which included interviews in southern India with affected workers, culminated in the report Victims of Complacency: The Ongoing Trafficking and Abuse of Third-Country Nationals by U.S. Government Contractors.
 The findings were reported in The Huffington Post and The New York Times.

 The team went on to meet with leaders at the U.S. Department of State and Department of Labor, as well as with Congressional staff members, to discuss recommendations for ending the abuses.
 In December 2012, the United States Congress passed a bill to prevent human trafficking in government contracting.